mrs-electronics-inc/mrs-sdk-qt/CONTRIBUTING.md

 In this project, each milestone corresponds to an upcoming release.
 All issues desired for a release should be assigned to its milestone.

-The project managers will take care of assigning issues to the correct milestones.
+The maintainers will take care of assigning issues to the correct milestones.
 DO NOT change an issue to another milestone yourself.

 ### Beginning Work on an Issue